andre-martins/AD3/python/README.md

 Build Instructions
 ------------------
 The Python bindings require Cython.
-To build the Python bindings,
+To build the Python bindings use the following commands at the top level:

 ```bash
 python setup.py install